-The Lock Mixer button is next to the keyboard buttons in the Top Bar.
+The Lock Mixer button is on the right side of the Top Bar.

 The Lock function prevents unintended "structural" changes in a session, such as adding, removing, or copying plugins, or changing external patches.
 Locking these controls does not affect parameters or internal routing, such as aux sends, or group or matrix assignments.
-There are three mixer lock categories: plugins, surface, and routing.
-You can apply a password.

-Locking does not affect the mixer, only the user interface.
+You can also lock the application interface, with or without a password.
+This does not affect the mixer, only the user interface.
 Locking the surface prevents the eMotion LV1 application from quitting.